 - The FSOS for up to two (2) weeks when a child has a temporary stay at a psychiatric hospital and the child is expected to be released within two (2) weeks;

-- The Department of Protection and Permanency Out of Home Care Branch Manager to hold a bed for up to two weeks for a youth who has a stay at a hospital or is AWOL with the intent for the child to return to the same emergency shelter placement within two weeks.
+- The Out-of-Home Care (OOHC) branch manager to hold a bed for up to two (2) weeks for a youth who has a stay at a hospital, or is AWOL, with the intent for the child to return to the same emergency shelter placement within two (2) weeks.

-- Provides the private agency with the approved written request within two (2) business days of the child’s placement disruption;
+- Provides the private agency with the approved written request within two (2) working days of the child’s placement disruption;

-- Provides the private agency with the approved written request (sample Bed Hold Request form), signed by the SRA or designee (SRAA or SRCA) for the extension, within the first two (2) weeks of the child’s bed hold.
+- Provides the private agency with the approved written request (Bed Hold Request form), signed by the SRA or designee (SRAA or SRCA) for the extension, within the first two (2) weeks of the child’s bed hold.

 If the decision is made by DCBS staff during the two (2) week or four (4) week bed hold, that it is no longer the intent for the child to return to the placement:

-- The SSW cancels the bed hold by notifying the private agency in writing (sample Bed Hold Request form); and
+- The SSW cancels the bed hold by notifying the private agency in writing (Bed Hold Request form); and

-- The bed hold is paid through the date that written cancellation of the bed hold was provided to the private agency.
+- The bed hold is paid through the date in which the written cancellation of the bed hold was provided to the private agency.